-The Attached Devices table lists all IP devices that the router has discovered on the local network.
-From the main menu, under Maintenance, select Attached Devices to view the table.
+The Attached Devices screen contains a table of all IP devices that the router has discovered on the local network.
+From the main menu of the browser interface, under Maintenance, select Attached Devices to view the table.

 For each device, the table shows the IP address, NetBIOS host name or device name (if available), and the Ethernet MAC address.
 To force the router to look for attached devices, click Refresh.